xoomsday/ler/README.md

 *   **Advanced Book Management**: The library view is a simple list.
     Features like sorting (by author, title, last read) or grouping are not available.
-*   **Bookmark Migration**: The bookmark data is still stored in `localStorage` and should be migrated to `IndexedDB` for better performance and consistency.
 *   **Full Page Progression and Writing Mode Support**: While basic RTL support is present, comprehensive testing and support for all `page-progression-direction` and `writing-mode` (e.g.,